cascadiajs/cascadiajs/app/markdown/2024/next-steps/attendees.md

 <div id="toc">
 <h2>On This Page</h2>
     <ul>
+        <li><a href="#complete-registration">Complete Registration</a></li>
         <li><a href="#pre-conf-trainings">Check out the Pre-Conf Trainings</a></li>
         <li><a href="#get-ready-for-the-conference">Get Ready for the Conference</a></li>
         <li><a href="#spread-the-word">Spread the Word</a></li>
         <li><a href="#connect-with-our-community">Connect with our Community</a></li>
     </ul>
 </div>

+<h2 id="complete-registration">Complete Registration</h2>

+Use the button below to complete the registration process.
+You'll need the ticket reference that is attached to the email that you get from Tito when you registered.
+It is a 4 letter code followed by a number, like <code>ABCD-3</code>.

+This will create your official CascadiaJS account and give you access to RSVP links for the Workshop Track, the post-conference Activity Day and more!

+<div class="cta primary"><a href="/signup">Complete Registration</a></div>

 <h2 id="pre-conf-trainings">Check out the Pre-Conf Trainings</h2>